-The length of time the Sink will retry can be controlled by using the connect.hazelcast.sink.max. retries and the connect.hazelcast.sink.retry.interval.
+The length of time the Sink will retry can be controlled by using the connect.volt.max.retries and the connect.volt.retry.interval.

 The Sink supports topic routing that allows mapping the messages from topics to a specific table.
 For example, map a topic called "bloomberg\prices" to a table called "prices".
-This mapping is set in the connect.volt.sink.kcql option.
+This mapping is set in the connect.volt.kcql option.